 He has published books in lay language explaining type 2 diabetes (e.g., ‘Life Without Diabetes’) plus training books on retinal screening.
 He has been invited to deliver named lectures, including the 2012 Banting Lecture of Diabetes UK and the 2024 Claude Bernard Lecture of the European Association for the Study of Diabetes (EASD).
 He received the 2023 Robert Turner Award for Research Impact.
 Professor Taylor was made MBE in the King’s 2023 New Year Honours list.

 Adverse events and product complaints should be reported.
-Reporting forms and information can be found at: www.mhra.gov.uk/yellowcard or search MHRA Yellow Card in the Google Play or Apple App Store.
+Reporting forms and information can be found at https://yellowcard.mhra.gov.uk/ or search for MHRA Yellow Card in the Google Play or Apple App Store.
 Adverse events and product complaints should also be reported to Lilly: please call Lilly on 01256 315 000.

-To continue, please confirm that you are a GB healthcare professional by clicking one of the buttons below.
+To continue, please confirm that you are a UK healthcare professional by clicking one of the buttons below.